abelsouzacosta/krofi/README.md

-After pressing one of the key combinations above you will have the respective credential in your clipboard and the interface will close to re-open again after 10 seconds, allowing you to copy another credential.
+After pressing one of the key combinations above you will have the respective credential in your clipboard and the interface will close to re-open again after 10 seconds, allowing you to copy another credential, after this 10 seconds the credentials will be cleared from the clipboard.

+You can exit from krofi after pressing Alt+x